-2024 Parent Handbook
+2025 Parent Handbook

-Summer 2024 is almost here, and the Leadership Team is beyond excited to welcome our new and returning campers and staff to Camp B'nai Brith of Ottawa for a summer like no other.
+Summer 2025 is almost here, and it's an extra special one as we celebrate our 90th anniversary!
+The Leadership Team is incredibly excited to welcome both new and returning campers and staff to Camp B'nai Brith of Ottawa for a summer like no other.